 How Do You Identify a Good Over-Under Bet?

-A good over-under bet relies on logic more than a gut feeling.
-For instance, if you think that your favorite soccer team’s two best scorers will sit out a game to rest, you might want to bet the under.
+A good over-under bet relies on logic, statistics and situations, more than a gut feeling.
+For instance, if you think that your favorite soccer team’s two best scorers will sit out a game to rest, you might want to bet the under, if the line is too high.
 Or, if you have seen a very snowy weather forecast for the playoff game in Green Bay, you might also take the under, anticipating less scoring due to the conditions.
+But in both cases it all depends how you project your own expected scores and line with the information you have.

 You can also shop sportsbooks for a more favorable line.
 Not every sportsbook will set the same line.
 And the lines may change as bets flood in, or the analysis may change based on more recent information.
 For instance, the line will likely shift if a team announces a prominent player won’t be in the game.
 That’s part of the reason why the NFL’s weekly injury reports are the topic of so much scrutiny.